-In a negative air pressure cleanroom, the air pressure in the room is lower than the pressure outside of the room.
-Generally this is achieved by filtering air out of the room.
-In most situations, air enters through filters near the floor, and then is sucked out through filters in the room ceiling.
+Negative pressure is created by filtering air out of the room at a higher rate than the supply air.
+In most situations, air enters through filters near the floor, then removed through filters in the room ceiling.

 Windows and doors need an airtight seal to prevent air outside the cleanroom from flowing into it rather than out of it.

 Negative air pressure cleanrooms are needed for industries that manufacture pharmaceutical products, do biochemical and chemical testing, and also in hospitals to quarantine seriously contagious patients.
 Any air that is removed from the room must first flow out of a filter, ensuring no contaminants can escape.

 If you have any more questions regarding negative and positive air pressure cleanrooms, call the experts at Angstrom today!
 We custom design all of our cleanrooms to meet your exact specifications and standards.
 Call us at 888-768-6900, or contact us online.